DHTMLX/gantt-docs/data/web/svelte.md

 </div>
 ~~~

-or you can just add theme tag on the page and add skin class to one of Gantt's parent tags
+or you can just add the theme tag on the page and add a skin class into one of the parent tags of Gantt:

 ~~~html
 <div>